 If you are feeling ill, running a fever and have shortness of breath, please call before coming to University Health.
 Please call 816.404.CARE (2273).
 It is important that you call.

-Visitors for inpatients must be 18 years or older, unless compassionate care access is granted.
+Visitors for inpatients must be 18 years or older, unless childcare arrangements cannot be made or compassionate care access is granted.

 Children 12 and under are allowed to accompany adults for clinic visits.

 We continue to restrict visitors for our COVID-19 positive patients.
 Compassionate access requests are evaluated on a case-by-case basis.

 Visitors will be allowed in based on the exception list outlined below.
 The exception list applies provided there is an absence of symptoms on screening and the patient is COVID negative.